JimZhang37/cloud-developer-project-4-serverless-todos/README.md

 ## Frontend
 ### How to setup Auth0
+Auth0 can provide a private key for our backend, which will be used by `src/lambda/auth/auth0Authorizer.ts`.

+In client, auth0 url, client ID and callback url must be specified in `client/src/config.ts`.
 ### How to setup client

 To run a client application first edit the `client/src/config.ts` file to set correct parameters.
+In addition to auth0 related parameters, API ID, which can be seen after backend is deployed, should be specified in this file too.
 And then run the following commands:

 ```
 cd client